-The Authority's net pension liability as of June 30, 2020 and 2019 was measured as of June 30, 2019 and 2018, respectively.
-The total pension liability used to calculate the net pension liability was determined by an actuarial valuation performed as of June 30, 2018 and 2017, and rolled forward to the measurement dates of June 30, 2019 and 2018.
+The Authority's net pension liability as of June 30, 2021 and 2020 was measured as of June 30, 2020 and 2019, respectively.
+The total pension liability used to calculate the net pension liability was determined by an actuarial valuation performed as of June 30, 2019 and 2018, and rolled forward to the measurement dates of June 30, 2020 and 2019.

-Actuarial Assumptions
+(e) Actuarial Assumptions

-The total pension liability for general employees and public safety employees in the Authority's Retirement Plan was based on an actuarial valuations as of June 30, 2018 and 2017, using the Entry Age Normal actuarial cost method and the following assumptions, applied to all periods included in the measurement and rolled forward to the measurement dates of June 30, 2019 and 2018.
+The total pension liability for general employees and public safety employees in the Authority's Retirement Plan was based on an actuarial valuations as of June 30, 2019 and 2018, using the Entry Age Normal actuarial cost method and the following assumptions, applied to all periods included in the measurement and rolled forward to the measurement dates of June 30, 2020 and 2019.